-Talk with the person if they choose not to accept person care support twice (or two times) in a row.
-Find out what might be making it hard for them.
-If needed, get medical advice and look at any risks to their health and safety.
+Have a conversation with the person we support if they decline personal care support or an aspect of their personal care support on two consecutive occasions.
+Identify any barriers that may be impacting them undertaking their personal care.
+Seek medical advice and develop a risk matrix to consider the consequences to the person's health and safety.
 This is also an opportunity for the DSL to have a conversation with the person and their support network to consider reasons for declining support (such as mental health, an incident with a staff member that hasn't been reported, underlying pain or health issue etc).
 It can also provide opportunity for capacity building, as the person may choose to learn to complete the task by themself or with less assistance